-Here, the information that Plaintiffs attach to and reference in their Motion is highly generalized in nature.
+Here, the information that Plaintiffs submit with and reference in their Reply is highly generalized in nature or specific as to the named Plaintiffs.
 For example, several exhibits contain training materials related to CARRP and other policy documents.
 They discuss USCIS's instructions for officers with respect to broad categories of national security concerns.
 Other exhibits provide a general overview of the program and discuss how USCIS processes immigration benefits in accordance with the program.
 None of the information implicates specific people, reveals investigative secrets, or provides substantive details such that its disclosure would harm national security.
-Of course, this is because the Court has already shielded that type of information from Plaintiffs, holding it is privileged.
+Of course, this is because Defendants have already shielded that type of information from Plaintiffs through upheld claims of privilege.
 See, e.g., Dkt.
 274 (denying, in part, Plaintiffs' motion to compel and allowing Defendants to redact privileged information from certain documents originating from third party agencies).
-Defendants' now repetitive attempt to assert "national security" as a reason to seal does not satisfy this Court's precedent as meeting the compelling reasons standard.
-To the contrary, this information is precisely the type of information to which citizens should have access "to keep a watchful eye on the workings of public agencies."
+Defendants' now repetitive attempt to assert "national security" as a reason to seal does not satisfy this Court's precedent as meeting the compelling reasons standard.2 To the contrary, this information is precisely the type of information to which citizens should have access "to keep a watchful eye on the workings of public agencies."
 Nixon, 435 U.S. at 598.
 Defendants will not meet the compelling reasons standard to seal them.